MusicBotH/Discord.JS-Bot-with-Full-Command-Handler-Database-System-and-More/README.md

 		 FroSkid is an open-source Discord.JS bot made for https://discord.me/HCHub.
-It comes with a full featured command handler along with a warn system with support for multiple guilds.
-It also comes with a screenshot command that screenshots webpages.
-There are NSFW commands but they are indeed optional.
+It comes with a full featured command handler, a full database system, music commands, and more!

 		 Feel free to modify it or rename it for your personal Discord, just make sure to credit this github or Fro#7704.
-		 This bot is made for beginners just like me.
+		 This bot was made for beginners.

 		 Special thanks to:
-		 Whogivsachit - Most of the commands
-		 OofsL - Slave/Test Subject
+		 Whogivsachit - Command Handler  /  Some Commands OofsL - lol

 		 How to install:
-		 Press shift and right click at the same time.
-		 Click open in powershell
-		 Do npm install
-		 Wait for that to finish
-		 Go to settings.json and set your token and/or desired prefix Then open the "Run Bot.bat"
-		 Type "Y" and hit enter
+		 Run the bot, for each module required open powershell and do "npm i <module name>" Also, create a settings.json file with this in it:
+		 {
+			"ownerid": "PUT YOUR ID",
+			"friendids": "FRIEND'S ID",
+			"prefix": "-",
+			"token": "INSERT TOKEN"
+		}

-		 I know there's other open source bots like Bastion or Xiao, but FroSkid is easy to use and you don't need to go through and do a special installation process.
+		 I know there's other open source bots like Bastion or Xiao, but FroSkid is easy to use bot and it isn't complicated.

 		 Fro#7704